analog-nico/pathjs-amd/README.md

 # PathJS

-PathJS is a lightweight, client-side routing library that allows you to create "single page" applications using Hashbangs and/or HTML5 pushState.
+PathJS is a lightweight, client-side routing library that allows you to create single page applications using Hashes/Hashbangs and/or HTML5 PushState.

 This repository was forked from [mtrpcic/pathjs](https://github.com/mtrpcic/pathjs) for continued maintenance.
-The latest version in this repository still serves as a drop in replacement for the original version.
+The latest version in this repository still serves as a drop-in replacement for the original version.

 ---